I blame Errol Morris…

 Back in the day I was one of those pale teenagers who hung around the AV department at school, volunteering to operate video cameras for dramatic productions and speech nights.
 Around this time, I saw Errol Morris’ masterpiece The Thin Blue Line, a documentary which was the catalyst for overturning the conviction of an alleged murderer.
-The films’ memorable style, structure and storytelling kickstarted my love of non-fiction filmmaking.
+The films’ striking visuals, structure and storytelling kickstarted my love of filmmaking.

 Fast forward to a few years later and my short experimental film Hounded won the documentary section of the National Student Film Festival.
 This win helped me get accepted into the Masters of Documentary Editing course at AFTRS, learning from industry experts and veterans.